i0brendan0/pokeemerald/README.md

 * Added the Fairy type and Fairy boost item.
 (Partially done)
 * Some Pokémon will have new types to them.
 (List is long and may not be final)
 * Volt Tackle is now an egg move for Pichu.
 (Can still be obtained by Light Ball)
+* Some legendary Pokémon now have items specifically for them.

 ### Not Done Yet

 * More in game trades.
 * More TMs.
-* Certain Pokémon will receive a boost and a decrease if they hold a specific item.
 * Using up a repel will cause a message to reuse it like in Gen 5+.
 * Egg moves have been greatly expanded with many new Pokémon being able to learn many new moves.
 * Pokémon that evolve by trading will now use a special item to evolve.